 Am I considered a ‘low risk’ national by the UK Home Office?

 Yes.
-Low risk nationals applying for a Tier 4 visa after 6 July 2018 are not required to submit evidence of academic qualification, financial evidence or English language certificate, and you no longer have to apply from your country of nationality to qualify for this (please note that you are still required to make your Tier 4 visa application in a country where you are a resident).
+Low risk nationals applying for a Tier 4 visa from their country of nationality (or in the UK) are not required to submit evidence of English language certificate, academic qualification, financial evidence and evidence of previous UK study (if any).
 You should, however, still prepare these documents in the event that they are requested by the Home Office UKVI.
-Please find more information here: www.warwick.ac.uk/immigration/tier4/applying/warwick-ukba
+Please find more information here.

 Am I required to supply a Police Registration Certificate?

 If you have previously studied in the UK for a course which is longer than 6 months and 'pol registration' is stated on the Home Office UKVI decision letter/visa/BRP card, you should already have a police registration certificate.
 You should submit the Police Registration Certificate with your visa application.

 If you have not previously studied in the UK, you will need to check your Home Office UKVI decision letter/visa/BRP card carefully when you receive them (as it should normally state 'pol registration' as your visa condition), and ensure that you book an appointment with the Police within 7 days of arriving in the UK (you may attend the appointment at a later date).